 - 1 cup quinoa, millet or rice, cooked according to package directions

 In a large wok or sauté pan, warm oil over medium-high heat, then add diced onions; toss and cook for 5 minutes or until the edges begin to brown.
 Add ginger and continue to sauté for another minute.

 Prepare vegetables by washing and cutting into bite-sized pieces — either slices or cubes, to suit your taste.
 Add to pan and cook until softer and the edges begin to brown lightly.
+For squash, cook until fork tender.
 Add pumpkin purée, coconut milk and all remaining spices.